TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/mathematica/index.md

 (* Invalid Tests *)

 maximumSubarrayMain[""]

 ```

 {% endraw %}

-[Maximum Subarray](https://sampleprograms.io/projects/maximum-subarray) in [Mathematica](https://sampleprograms.io/languages/mathematica) was written by:
+Maximum Subarray in [Mathematica](https://sampleprograms.io/languages/mathematica) was written by:

 - Ben Hekster
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 06 2023 19:40:54.
-The solution was first committed on Jan 20 2023 09:27:27.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution